digitaltrails/vdu_controls/Lux-metering.md

 breadboard would be extremely easy.
 Power and tty communication is via the USB connection to the PC.

+> As well as the GY30, there is also a GY302/BH1750.
+The
+> sketch-library I use should work with any of these.
+But should
+> this not to be the case, issue #80 describes how to get the GY302
+> working with vdu_controls by using a different sketch-library.

 ### The Arduino-Sketch (that runs on the Arduino)

 A simple [_Arduino Sketch_](https://docs.arduino.cc/learn/programming/sketches)  using
 [Christopher Laws' BH1750 library](https://github.com/claws/BH1750)
-will allow a GY30/BH1750 equipped Arduino to produce a feed of Lux values.
+will allow a GY30/GY302/BH1750 equipped Arduino to produce a feed of Lux values.
 The sketch code I'm using is as follows:

 ```